Mailu/Mailu/docs/contributors/environment.rst

 You can now test the PR.
 Play around.
 See if (external) mails work.
 Check for whatever functionality the PR is trying to fix.
 When happy, you can approve the PR.
 When running into failures, mark the review as "request changes" and try to provide as much as possible details on the failure.
-(Logs, error codes form clients etc).
+(Logs, error codes from clients etc).

 .. _`bors-ng`: https://bors.tech/documentation/